Joe’s Weather Blog: Overnight severe risks develop (TUE-5/17)

-The main issue will be the future development of storms, mostly in Nebraska that would have the tendency to roll down towards the region later tonight into the wee hours of tomorrow morning.
-Those storms should be more organized and those storms would bring the severe weather risks 1st to areas northwest of KC…then towards the Metro.
+The main issue will be the future development of storms, mostly in Nebraska that would have the tendency to roll down towards the region later tonight into the wee hours of Wednesday morning.
+Those storms should be more organized and those storms would bring the severe weather risks first to areas northwest of KC, then toward the Metro.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++